MetaSys-LISBP/IsoSim/README.md

 We have implemented the [ScalaFlux approach](https://doi.org/10.1101/735308) in IsoSim to quantity fluxes in metabolic subnetworks.

-A documentation describing a typical workflow to quantify fluxes in metabolic subnetworks using the ScalaFlux approach implemented in IsoSim is provided in [`doc/scalaflux_workflow.md`](doc/scalaflux_workflow.md).
+A documentation describing a typical ScalaFlux workflow using IsoSim is provided in [`doc/scalaflux_workflow.md`](doc/scalaflux_workflow.md).

-We have also analyzed two metabolic systems as illustrative examples:
+We also provide the code to analyze two metabolic systems:

 - a theoretical network (shown in Figure 1A of [ScalaFlux](https://doi.org/10.1101/735308) publication)